 In September of 2016, John Mayall announced that he would reduce his performance format to a trio and become his own guitar player.
 While Rocky no longer tours with the band, he holds nothing but respect and gratitude for its founding member.

-Click video below to view electrifying live performance by Rocky!
+Click video below to view electrifying live performances by Rocky!

 In 2014, Rocky released Let My Guitar Do The Talking...With My Friends on Cherryburst Records.
 The album is "all-instrumental, all-guitar, all the time" and samples several vintage guitars from Rocky's personal collection.
 It also features guest appearances by long-time friend and fellow Texan Smokin' Joe Kubek and an exclusive performance by John Mayall on keyboards,